ali1845/pythonNotes/Queues.md

 - Uses **FIRST-IN/FIRST-OUT**(FIFO) approach to retrieve an element.
 - Have a **Front pointer** and **Rear pointer**.

-  - **Front pointer** points the start Node of the list and **Rear pointer** points at the last Node of the list.
+  - **Front pointer** points to the start node of the list and **Rear pointer** points to the last node of the list.

-- When a new element is appended in the queue it added form the Rear end.
+- When a new element is appended to the queue it is added from the Rear end.

 - Element is retrieved from the front of the queue.